Updated: Jul 28

 As a young man, the love of my life told me she was moving, out of state, in a few days!
 And nothing was said about staying in touch.

 Have you noticed how easy it is to be bitter?
-I hope not, but if so, you will know how hard it is to stop; and rightfully so, because being hurt gives us certain, undeniable rights.
+I hope not, but if so, you will know how hard it is to stop; and rightfully so, because being hurt gives us certain, irrefutable rights.